filecoin-project/filecoin-docs/docs/reference/glossary.md

 ## Deal

-Two actors in the Filecoin network can enter into a _deal_ in which one party contracts the services of the other.
+Two participants in the Filecoin network can enter into a _deal_ in which one party contracts the services of the other.
 The Filecoin specification currently details _storage deals_ (in which one party agrees to store data for the other for a specified